tsaost/Fooocus-MRE/readme.md

 If you already have these files, you can copy them to the above locations to speed up installation.

+Note that if you see **"MetadataIncompleteBuffer"**, then your model files are corrupted.
+Please download models again.

 Below is a test on a relatively low-end laptop with **16GB System RAM** and **6GB VRAM** (Nvidia 3060 laptop).
 The speed on this machine is about 1.35 seconds per iteration.
 Pretty impressive – nowadays laptops with 3060 are usually at very acceptable price.

 ![image](https://github.com/lllyasviel/Fooocus/assets/19834515/938737a5-b105-4f19-b051-81356cb7c495)

 Note that the minimal requirement is **4GB Nvidia GPU memory (4GB VRAM)** and **8GB system memory (8GB RAM)**.
 This requires using Microsoft’s Virtual Swap technique, which is automatically enabled by your Windows installation in most cases, so you often do not need to do anything about it.
-However, if you are not sure, or if you manually turned it off (would anyone really do that?), you can enable it here:
+However, if you are not sure, or if you manually turned it off (would anyone really do that?), or **if you see any "RuntimeError: CPUAllocator"**, you can enable it here:

 <details>
 <summary>Click here to the see the image instruction. </summary>

 ![image](https://github.com/lllyasviel/Fooocus/assets/19834515/2a06b130-fe9b-4504-94f1-2763be4476e9)

+**And make sure that you have at least 40GB free space on each drive if you still see "RuntimeError: CPUAllocator" !**

 </details>